SP1

 Create an SP1 Project

-You can use the cargo prove CLI to create a new project using the cargo prove new <name> command.
-This command will create a new folder in your current directory.
+You can use the cargo prove CLI to create a new project using the cargo prove new <--bare|--evm> <name> command.
+The --bare option sets up a basic SP1 project for standalone zkVM programs, while --evm adds additional components including Solidity contracts for on-chain proof verification.

-cargo prove new fibonacci
+cargo prove new --evm fibonacci

 cd fibonacci